auerswal/pubcloud2020/extra/s3-pab/README.md

 }
 ```

-Since I want to re-activate all of the S3 Public Access Block,
+Since I want to re-activate all of the S3 Public Access Block settings,
-I apply the Terraform configuration without variables again:
+I apply the Terraform configuration without variable values again:

 ```
 $ terraform apply